 I look at the markets today and I see and smell fear.
 Never mind that much of the fear is generated by skewed, distortionary indices like the Dow; never mind that the media deliberately worsen it by anthropomorphizing and exaggerating the market.* Never mind that it’s all based on taking advantage of a fundamentally innumerate public’s emotions.
 I can’t change any of that.
 I can, however, profit from it.

 (*Think I’m exaggerating, myself?
 Riddle me this, Robin.
 When I first started losing money buying stocks because I thought I was smarter than other people, in 1987, the useless, worthless, despised Dow was around 2000.
 A 100-point triple-digit loss would be 5% at least–a really bad market day by nearly any measure.
 Fast forward to our modern day of Dow 10000+.
 A triple-digit loss of 100 today is 1%–essentially the expected daily fluctuation.
 And yet today, even today, a triple-digit day (by itself a meaningless threshold anyway, just a number) gets big reactions, reactions like it used to get in the early 1990s.
 Why?
 This is stupid.
 If you get taken in by it, or even influenced by it, you harm yourself.
 And when the media characterizes the market as ‘struggling to hold gains’, you surely can see how stupid that is.
 The market does not care what it did five minutes ago.
 It does not struggle.
-It is not a person.)
+It is not a person.
+The way the media present this offends me on editorial, mathematical, and intellectual levels.
+They twist perception to create volatility and interest.)

 Anyway.
 My own philosophy on investing is fairly simple: patient and ruthless.
 I don’t use investing as a social responsibility tool.
 I would buy Wal-Mart in a heartbeat if I thought I could make good money.
 Owning their stock does not help them because the initial offering is already subscribed; if you sell it, someone else will own it.
 Plus, if you want to use it as a social responsibility tool, buy up a ton of shares and then vote them against the board of directors, and start shareholder movements that annoy management.
 That actually affects them.